We are thrilled to announce our Conference Theme:

 City of Richmond

-The City of Chesapeake is leveraging Community Development Block Grant (CDBG) funds for Code Enforcement to battle blight in a certified area.
+Part 2: The City of Chesapeake is leveraging Community Development Block Grant (CDBG) funds for Code Enforcement to battle blight in a certified area.
 Using Census data, a detailed GIS analysis was conducted to determine Chesapeake's CDBG Certified Code Enforcement Area and Standard Operating Procedures were created for HUD approval.
 Inspection procedures were created to ensure compliance with HUD standards, but also to ensure inspectors provided available resources to property owners or tenants to rectify the violation and create safer neighborhoods for all citizens.
 Resources provided include a City funded Land Bank Authority Residential Rehabilitation Grant Program, targeted in the City's historic neighborhood, and connections to several non-profit community partners.
 Code enforcement cases are tracked in GIS to evaluate effectiveness and identify needed improvements.

 Speaker: